itdddjulius/ButterNutBox/ReadMe.md

 # Scam Detection Task

-We’ve got an interesting issue for you to think about.
+Weâ€™ve got an interesting issue for you to think about.
 We sometimes have been people who try to sign up multiple times using a discount.
 We want to be able to subtly detect and block these people.
-The way we’d like to detect them is by checking to see if they match any two of the following three attributes of a pre-existing customer:
+The way weâ€™d like to detect them is by checking to see if they match any two of the following three attributes of a pre-existing customer:
 Last Name
 Postcode

 Credit Card By checking the last four digits, and the card expiry, and matching both of them) We would also like you to write a test file to test all the scenarios.
 The various models (users, addresses & credit cards) should be stored in a database and you should aim to optimize the SQL for efficiency.
 Feel free to use an ORM like ActiveRecord.
 The following code snippets are ruby versions of how the class should be laid out, but they should be easily translatable into another language like Python or Javascript You are free to use whatever language you are most comfortable with here) and any ORM Again, feel free to use whatever you are most comfortable with).
-So we’d like you to create a FraudDetector class whose skeleton is the following:
+So weâ€™d like you to create a FraudDetector class whose skeleton is the following:

 class FraudDetector  attr_reader :last_name, :postcode, :card_number, :card_expiry